letsdiscodev/disco-rabbitmq/README.md

 # RabbitMQ on Disco

 Fork this repository.
-Create a projet on Disco, and set the environment variables while creating the project (not after).
+Create a project on Disco, and set the environment variables while creating the project (not after).

 ## Environment Variables